 - Plane.
 For longer distances, the aircraft is always the best choice.
 We arrived in Marrakech by plane from Madrid, but if you also want to visit other more secluded places you can make internal flights.

 - Taxi.
 This is an option for your short journeys.
 My recommendation is that you close the price of the trip before you start it or ask them to turn on the meter.
 In Morocco, it is quite easy to find people who want to scam you and take advantage of tourists.

 - Bus.
 If you’re on a budget, this is the cheapest way to get around Morocco.

 In Morocco there are no mandatory vaccinations that you have to wear before your trip.
 Although some are recommended, such as Hepatitis A and B, typhoid fever, cholera and tetanus.

-On the case that you’re not sure what vaccines you need or want to order information to an expert, you have to go to the International Vaccination Center, there they will advise you, recommend the vaccines and also put them on you.
+In the case that you’re not sure what vaccines you need or want to order, it is best to get information from an expert.
+Go to the International Vaccination Center, there they will advise you, recommend the vaccines, and also put them on you.

 I hope your trip to Morocco will be unforgettable and don’t forget to travel with travel insurance!

 - Best Travel Insurance for your trip to Morocco